johngarg/retina/README.md

 - local backup export
 - audit logging for core create/edit/import/backup actions

 This is already usable as a developer-run prototype.
-It now has a defined packaging path for macOS and Windows.
+It also now has a defined packaging path for macOS and Windows.

 The current release path is: